PwC to close offices at Christmas to save energy

 PwC has given its staff a lot of control over their working patterns, including allowing them to start as early or as late as they like.

+"It's a key opportunity for our people to spend time with their friends and family, as well as recharge," a spokesman said.

+"During that period, our offices will only be accessible to a very small number of people who have a business critical need and where remote working isn't possible."

-The move by one the so-called big four accountancy firms comes as Enel, one of the world's largest energy firms, warned it "will take years" to get energy prices back to levels seen before Russia's invasion of Ukraine.
+The move by PwC comes as Enel, one of the world's largest energy firms, warned it "will take years" to get energy prices back to levels seen before Russia's invasion of Ukraine.

 The war has caused global energy prices to soar as countries, particularly those in the EU, look to reduce Russian gas and oil supplies.